mpolitano/bounded-exhaustive-api-testgen/README.md

-# Efficient Bounded Exhaustive Input Generation from Program APIs
+# BEAPI Tool: Efficient Bounded Exhaustive Input Generation from Program APIs
-# BEAPI

-`BEAPI` is an efficient approach that employs routines from the API of the software under test to perform BE input generation.
-This repository includes the `BEAPI` artifact for the paper "Efficient Bounded Exhaustive Input Generation from Program APIs", accepted for publication in FASE 2023.
+`BEAPI` is an efficient approach that employs routines from the API of the software under test to perform bounded exhaustive input generation.
+This repository includes an artifact for `BEAPI`'s paper, cited below, including an implementation of `BEAPI` and scripts to run and replicate the experiments in the paper.

+- M. Politano, V. Bengolea, F. Molina, N. Aguirre, M. Frias, P. Ponzio, *Efficient Bounded Exhaustive Input Generation from Program APIs*, accepted for publication in Fundamental Approaches to Software Engineering, FASE 2023.

+Note: At this point only binaries are provided for `BEAPI`'s implementation, we plan to release `BEAPI`'s source code as open source in the coming months.

-# Installation
+# Installing BEAPI's Artifact

 Follow the instructions in `INSTALL.md`.